Member Login

 WSSC Water’s Get Current 2.0: Temporary Bill Amnesty Program

-To support residents and businesses facing financial hardship, WSSC Water is launching Get Current 2.0, a temporary bill amnesty program running from March 1, 2025, through June 30, 2025.
-This initiative offers financial relief to eligible customers with delinquent water and sewer bills as of February 1, 2025.
+To support residents and businesses facing financial hardship, WSSC Water has launched the Extended and Enhanced Get Current 2.0 Program, a temporary bill amnesty program running from July 1, 2025, through November 30, 2025.
+This initiative offers financial relief to eligible customers with delinquent water and sewer bills as of June 1, 2025.

 Key Benefits: